Mini Sweet Potato Pies

 • 2 dl chopped fresh hazelnuts

-• 50 grams fresh spinach, chopped
+• 50 grams of fresh spinach, chopped

 • 6 tsp orange juice, fresh